mihaeu/dephpend/README.md

 ### Others

-You could `git clone` or `composer require` this, but it's best to not mix tools and software dependencies (because those have dependencies of their own).
+You could `git clone` or `composer require dephpend/dephpend:dev-master` this, but it's best to not mix tools and software dependencies (because those have dependencies of their own).

 ## Usage